 10 Best places to visit in Southern Spain:

 You can’t travel to southern Spain and not visit Seville.

-Seville is one of the most famous cities in Spain and the best Spanish cities overall.
+Seville is one of the most famous cities in Spain and one of the best Spanish cities overall.
 But above all, Seville is one of the most beautiful towns and romantic cities in the World.
-Seville represents a sublime mix of Andalusian, Islamic, Gypsy and Jewish cultures with an aristocratic vibe.
+Seville represents a sublime mix of Andalusian, Islamic, Gypsy, and Jewish cultures with an aristocratic vibe.

 Seville is the hometown of the world’s largest Gothic cathedral – the Seville Cathedral and the seat of one of the most extravagant royal palaces in the World – the Alcázar of Seville.

 To feel the spirit of royal Seville means to visit Real Alcazar Palace and Gardens, to climb the graceful Giralda tower of Seville Cathedral for splendid views of Seville, to walk the magnificent Plaza de Espana, take a break in the captivating Parque de Maria Luisa, and in the evening to head to the vibrant neighborhood of Triana for toothsome Andalusian tapas, and watch the best flamenco in Seville.

 But the best time to visit Seville and to see Seville in all its glory is during two events: Semana Santa (Holy Week) and Feria de Abril (Seville Fair).

 During the Holy Week spectacular religious processions go through Seville for a week, and during Feria de Abril Seville celebrates the joy of life by socializing, dancing, eating, and drinking for seven days.